Building your layout- whether you do it or we do it, the same rules apply…

 Bridges are a focal point on most layouts so give them extra attention.
 It is best to use one of the kit bridges that you construct.
 The extra time is paid off in lots of extra detail.
 Weather them with Bragdon Weathering chalks or an airbrush or with Vallejo washes.

 If you can, build a wooden bridge kit.
-The wood can be stained in advance to look weathered and the structures go together with ordinary carpenter’s glue (preferably Titebond).
+The wood can be stained in advance to look weathered and the structures go together with ordinary carpenter’s glue (preferably Titebond or the new Aliphatic resin).

 Buildings are covered under Custom Model Work.